 Management planners shall attend the inspector refresher course of one-half day (four hours) in length plus an additional half-day (four hours) on management planning.
-The course shall review and discuss changes in federal and state regulations, developments in state-of-the-art procedures, and a review of key aspects of the inspector and management planner training courses as set forth in Part $\forall$ and $\forall$ HI IX, §§ 9.10 and 9.12 of these regulations.
+The course shall review and discuss changes in federal and state regulations, developments in state-of-the-art procedures, and a review of key aspects of the inspector and management planner training courses as set forth in Part V and VII IX, §§ 9.10 and 9.12 of these regulations.
 A written closed book examination will be administered covering the topics included in the asbestos inspector and management planner refresher courses.
-Persons who pass the asbestos inspector and management planner refresher courses form of written certification indicating successful completion of the course.
+Persons who pass the asbestos inspector and management planner refresher course examinations will receive some form of written certification indicating successful completion of the course.